codefreezefi/codefreeze.fi/index.md

 #### Log cabin

 The log cabins are a bit bigger than the wilderness cabins (44 square meters each).
 A log cabin accommodates max.
 2+2 persons.
-Each cabin has a bedroom (2 x 80 cm beds), living room (with a sofa bed for two, fireplace, tv-set) and an open kitchen area (with coffee maker, electric stove, microwave oven, fridge), electric sauna/shower and a bathroom.
+Each cabin has a bedroom (2 x 80 cm beds), living room (with a sofa bed for two - comfortable maybe for 1, fireplace, tv-set) and an open kitchen area (with coffee maker, electric stove, microwave oven, fridge), electric sauna/shower and a bathroom.
 The dining table seats four.
 There is also a drying cabinet for clothes and small outdoor storage in the cabin.

 ### About Food

 Folks have 2 good options: either

 - book full board that includes breakfast, lunch and dinner, or
 - prepare own meals at the cottages.
-Aki will be at the venue by car, so he can bring some food on the way, and folks can get to local supermarket daily.

-Normally lunch and dinner is not vegetarian.
-If you prefer vegetarian food, or have food allergies, please contact the hotel and tell your preferences.
+Please contact the hotel and tell your preferences about vegan / vegetarian / allergies.

 ## What to bring with you: